Back to Insights

 The data exists.
 The understanding doesn't.

-Hospitals publish their prices as required by law.
-But they publish them in formats designed for compliance, not comprehension.
-You'll find 500MB JSON files with nested rate structures, CSVs with inconsistent column naming across systems, and machine-readable formats that require a developer to parse.
+Hospitals publish their prices because the law says they have to.
+But they publish for compliance, not for comprehension.
+What you find is 500MB JSON files with nested rate structures, CSVs whose columns are named differently from one system to the next, and formats that need a developer just to open.

-A patient searching "how much does an MRI cost in Virginia Beach" isn't going to download Sentara's 200MB pricing file and cross-reference it with their insurance plan's negotiated rates.
-The regulatory intent was transparency.
-The implementation created a data engineering problem.
+Picture the person searching "how much does an MRI cost in Virginia Beach."
+She is not going to download Sentara's 200MB pricing file and cross-reference it against her plan's negotiated rates.
+The rule intended transparency.
+What it produced, in practice, was a data engineering problem handed to people who never asked for one.

-That's the gap I saw: the data is public, but the understanding requires someone to build the infrastructure to make it legible.
+That's the gap.
+The data is public.
+The understanding requires someone to build the infrastructure that makes it legible.

-Knowing a hospital charges $3,200 for a colonoscopy is useful.
-Knowing it also has a 4-star quality rating, no infection penalties, and offers financial assistance up to 400% of the federal poverty level — that's a decision.
+A colonoscopy costs $3,200 at this hospital.
+Useful, on its own.
+Now add that the same hospital has a 4-star quality rating, no infection penalties, and offers financial assistance up to 400% of the federal poverty level.
+That's no longer a number.
+That's a decision.

-HospitalCost.com joins multiple federal data sources at the facility level — pricing, quality, safety, and financial assistance — so that a single page answers the question a patient is actually asking: is this hospital good, affordable, and accessible?
-No single government dataset answers that.
+HospitalCost.com joins the federal sources at the facility level, pricing, quality, safety, and financial assistance, so a single page answers the question a patient is actually asking: is this hospital good, affordable, and within reach for me?
+No single government dataset answers all three.
 The join is the product.

 What the data shows

-Three findings stood out once the sources were joined.
+Three findings held up once the sources were joined.

-27% of insured rates exceed the hospital's own cash price
+27% of insured rates are higher than the hospital's own cash price

-This was the most surprising finding.
-Across the dataset, more than one in four negotiated insurance rates is higher than what the hospital charges a patient paying cash.
-Your insurance company — the entity that exists to negotiate lower prices on your behalf — is paying more than you would walking in without coverage.
+This one surprised me.
+Across the dataset, more than one in four negotiated insurance rates comes in above what the hospital charges someone paying cash.
+The insurer, the entity whose entire job is to negotiate a lower price on your behalf, is paying more than you would by walking in with no coverage at all.

-This isn't an edge case.
+It isn't a fluke at the margins.
 It's structural.
-And it's invisible to patients unless someone joins the cash price file with the payer rate file and compares them row by row.
+And it stays invisible to the patient unless someone lines up the cash price file against the payer rate file and compares them row by row.
+Nobody was doing that.

-Surgery centers are 3x to 29x cheaper than hospitals for the same procedures
+Surgery centers run 3x to 29x cheaper than hospitals for the same procedures

-For the 13 procedures where CMS publishes ASC (Ambulatory Surgery Center) Medicare rates, the price gap is enormous.
-A cataract surgery that costs $15,000 at a hospital system might cost $1,800 at a surgery center across the street.
-Same surgeon, same outcome, different facility fee.
+For the 13 procedures where CMS publishes ASC (Ambulatory Surgery Center) Medicare rates, the gap is hard to believe.
+A cataract surgery that runs $15,000 inside a hospital system can be $1,800 at a surgery center across the street.
+Same surgeon, same outcome.
+The facility fee is the difference.

-In Hampton Roads, Virginia, Sentara Health operates approximately 80% of hospital beds.
-When one system dominates a market, negotiated rates reflect that leverage.
-The data shows a clear correlation between market share and average prices — not because dominant systems provide more expensive care, but because they have less incentive to compete on price.
+In Hampton Roads, Virginia, Sentara Health runs roughly 80% of the hospital beds.
+When one system owns a market like that, the negotiated rates carry the weight of it.
+The data shows a clean correlation between market share and average price.
+Not because the dominant system delivers more expensive care, but because it has less reason to compete on price.

-This is the kind of insight that only emerges when you join pricing data with ownership data and geographic coverage.
+That's the kind of finding that only shows up when you join the pricing data with ownership and geographic coverage.
+Hold any one of those apart and you'd never see it.

-HospitalCost.com is completely free.
-No email gate.
-No paywall.
-Every procedure comparison, hospital profile, and downloadable report is available without creating an account.
+HospitalCost.com is free.
+No email gate, no paywall.
+Every comparison, every hospital profile, every downloadable report is there without an account.

 What comes next